-Radha: Proactively look for and back startups that address the many gaps/opportunities such as healthcare/health tech startups in the women and child health area with an example being our investment in UELS which has built and is commercializing an innovative point of care breast cancer screening product/solution across emerging economies.
+Radha: Proactively look for and back startups that address the many gaps/opportunities such as healthcare/health tech startups in the women and child health area with an example being our investment in UELS which has built and is commercializing an innovative point of care breast cancer screening product for emerging economies.
 Additionally, I work with my portfolio companies and encourage them to hire for every opportunity as a “gender neutral” opportunity.

-Capria offers Gender Lens investors the opportunity to support and benefit from funds with female leadership.
-Six out of Capria Networks 19 fund managers include females in leadership, with two teams that are exclusively women-led and 4 teams that have women partners or principals.
+Capria offers gender lens investors the opportunity to support and benefit from funds with female leadership.
+Six out of Capria Network’s 19 fund managers include females in leadership, with two teams that are exclusively women-led and 4 teams that have women partners or principals.

 Read what other network members have to say about gender-smart investing: